opencad-community/OpenCAD-php/README.md

 ## Deployment Notes

-* This could probably run on Apache/PHP/MySQL under Windows but was developed primarily in a Linux environment.
+* This has been tested to work on linux, Windows and Cpanel, on discord we have setup the retrospective channels to get assistance #linux-support #windows-support
 * The OpenCAD Development team **DOES NOT** recommend the utilization of "free" webhosting solutions due to a multitude of reasons.
-The team has copiled a *[list of Recommended Hosting Providers](https://github.com/StormlightTech/openCAD-php/wiki/Recommended_Hosting_Provieders)*.
+The team has compiled a *[list of Recommended Hosting Providers](https://github.com/StormlightTech/openCAD-php/wiki/Recommended_Hosting_Provieders)*.

 # Support
 Need Help?
 [View our wiki](https://github.com/StormlightTech/openCAD-php/wiki) which has all the documentation you need.